How to remember music

 The hoot-like beeps on miniature tapes, and before them: a request,

-And after which: the messages.
+The bourgeois messages.
 “Were you there?
 I may have been late.”

 That we should remember anything before